khanhnamle1994/MetaRec/Multilayer-Perceptron-Experiments/Wide-and-Deep-PyTorch/README.md

 ## Results
 I tuned the hyper-parameters of the model according to the paper:
-- Embedding Dimensions = 16
+- Number of Dense Embedding Dimensions used in the Deep Component = 16
-- Multi-Layer Perceptron Dimensions = (16, 16)
+- Number of Hidden Layers used in the Deep Component = 16
 - Activation Function = Sigmoid
 - Learning Rate = 0.001
 - Batch Size = 2048